Example of Importing User Accounts Using Active Directory

 • Policy Name.
 Name of the user policy.
 Can be any combination of alphanumeric characters, up to 64 characters in length.
 We entered AD_Imported.

 • Login State.
-Specifies whether user accounts created with the policy can log in to SL1.
+Specifies whether user accounts created with the policy can log in to Skylar One.
 We selected Active.
-This means that as soon as the policy creates an account, the account user can log in to SL1.
+This means that as soon as the policy creates an account, the account user can log in to Skylar One.

 • Account Type.
 This drop-down contains an entry for each standard account type.
 These account types affect the list of Access Keys for the user.
 We selected User.